MrLixm/katananodling/doc/INDEX.md

 #### Packages

 (Recommended) For medium to big libraries.
+One package per node subclass.

 ```ini